Board of Directors

 Don McIntyre – Vice Chairman

-“I am honored to get the opportunity to serve on the Dude Ranch Foundation Board and I will strive to help the Foundation grow and carry on its traditions.”
+“I am honored to have the opportunity to serve on the DRF Board, and I will strive to help the Foundation grow and carry on its traditions.
+It is my hope that others will have their lives forever impacted by these ranches.”

 Bob Foster – Secretary/Treasurer

-Bob is passionate about people, the West and the hospitality industry.
-Raised in Colorado, he spent his summers working on his family’s dude ranch.
-After graduating from Wheaton College in Wheaton, IL, he served five years as a Captain in the US Army and then completed a master’s program at Cornell University in Hotel Administration.
+Raised in Colorado on his family’s dude ranch, Bob has always been passionate about the Western way of life.
+After graduating college, he served five years as a Captain in the United States Army and completed a master’s program at Cornell University.

 Lynn Downey – Board Member

-I first got interested in dude ranching when I was the historian for Levi Strauss & Co., and discovered that the company made “Dude Ranch Duds” in the 1930s and 1940s.
-I began to research the history of the dude ranch and collect all kinds of memorabilia.
-I realized how much dude ranching has contributed to American culture, and wrote the book American Dude Ranch: A Touch of the Cowboy and the Thrill of the West.
-I also set my two historical novels on a dude ranch.
+Lynn became interested in dude ranching while working as the historian for Levi Strauss & Co., and discovered that the company made “Dude Ranch Duds” in the 1930s.
+She started researching the history of the dude ranch, and in 2022 published the book American Dude Ranch: A Touch of the Cowboy and the Thrill of the West.
+She also set her two historical novels on a dude ranch.

-I proudly call myself a dudine, and I’m deeply committed to preserving and sharing the fascinating history of dude ranching.
+Lynn is a proud dudine, and is deeply committed to preserving and sharing the fascinating history of dude ranching.

 Lucia Hatfield – Board Member